 It also allows you to add elements like hotspots and quizzes inside your videos which help make them more interactive.

-Another thing I like about Camtasia is the audio effects it provides, so you can achieve things like removing background noise, audio compression, modify clip speed, etc. pretty easily.
+Another thing I like about Camtasia is the audio effects it provides, so you can achieve things like removing background noise, audio compression, modifying clip speed, etc. pretty easily.

-In terms of export options, you can produce videos as MP4, EVI, or a GIF and store them either locally or directly upload them to all the standard places like Dropbox, Google Drive, YouTube, etc.
+In terms of export options, you can produce videos in the .mp4, .evi, or .gif format and store them either locally or directly upload them to all the standard places like Dropbox, Google Drive, YouTube, etc.

 Since Camtasia has so much to offer, there is definitely a learning curve associated with using it.
-However, the software is user-friendly and easy to use, so anyone can learn and use it.
+However, the software is user-friendly, so anyone can learn and use it.

 As far as system compatibility is concerned, you can use Camtasia on both Windows and Mac, and you can also use it for recording your iOS device directly by connecting it to a Mac.

-So, Camtasia isn't cheapest solution out there and if you are a hobbyist video maker or you just don't need these video editing features, then Camtasia’s price can be steep for you.
+Now, Camtasia isn’t the cheapest solution out there and if you are a hobbyist video maker or you just don’t need advanced video editing features, then Camtasia’s price can be steep for you.

-Having said that, Camtasia is overall the best screencasting software out there, and if you are looking to create professional-quality videos for your courses or any other purpose, it will be certainly worth the price.
+Having said that, Camtasia is overall the most powerful screencasting software out there, and if you are looking to create professional-quality videos for your courses or any other purpose, it will be certainly worth the price.

-ScreenFlow is another popular screen recording solution but it is available only on Mac.
-So to begin with, it’s lack of compatibility with Windows can be a deal-breaker for many users.
+ScreenFlow is another popular screencast software but it is available only on Mac.
+So to begin with, its lack of compatibility with Windows can be a deal-breaker for many users.